the-collab-lab/career-lab-challenge-next/README.md

 Now, to develop the app locally, run `npm start`.
 A new window will open in your browser.
 Happy coding!

-## Acceptance criteria
+## ✅ Acceptance criteria

 Your team has agreed on the following requirements for the app's MVP (minimum viable product).
-Your teammate has implemented a couple of these criteria already.
-Start with `./src/components/App.jsx` to familiarize yourself with their work, then build on top of it.
-You're gonna do great!
+A teammate has implemented some of these criteria already, and it's your job to finish the rest.
+Start with `./src/components/App.jsx` to familiarize yourself with your teammate's work, then build on top of it.

 - [x] Create a `searchArtworks` function for making GET requests to `/search/artworks/`.
 See `src/utils/api.js`
   - [x] Request a local copy of data in `searchArtworks` to avoid making too many requests to the AIC `/artworks/search/` endpoint while the app is in development